Libby Prison: History

-Union officer petitions for assistance, written prior to prisoner exchanges or before the officers died, indicated mass suffering and deteriorating conditions within the already deplorable Libby.
+Union officer petitions for assistance, written in advance of prisoner exchanges or before the officers died, indicated mass suffering and deteriorating conditions within the already deplorable Libby.
 Newspapers on both sides of the war denounced atrocities ostensibly committed against prisoners by oppositional governments and prison commandants.
 Impulses and goals for these Richmond dailies' Union prisoner-of-war tallies remain subjects of scholarly inquiry.
+On March 30, 1865, The New York Times published a summation of Union captive numbers in Libby Prison, as well as the conditions of confinement, less than two weeks before the Battle of Appomattox Court House.
+The New York newspaper based its findings on the foregoing Richmond dailies and additional testimony.

 After the occupation of Richmond in 1865, Union authorities used Libby Prison for detention of former Confederate officers.
 They reportedly improved conditions over those that had been common for Union officers, or prisoners of war on both sides generally during the war.

 In April 1865, U.S. President Abraham Lincoln visited Richmond, Virginia and toured the city on foot.
 When he came across Libby Prison, a crowd of onlookers stated "We will tear it down", to which Lincoln replied, "No, leave it as a monument."

 In 1880, the building was purchased by Southern Fertilizer Company.
-Nine years later, it was bought by Charles F. Gunther, a candymaker.
-He had the building disassembled, and moved to Chicago, Illinois.
-There it was rebuilt and renovated to serve as a war museum (1889-1899).
-After the museum failed to draw enough crowds, the building was dismantled and was sold in pieces as souvenirs.
+In 1889, it was bought by Charles F. Gunther, a candymaker.
+He had the building disassembled, and moved to downtown Chicago.
+There it was rebuilt to serve as a war museum.
+In 1899, after the museum failed to draw enough crowds, the building was dismantled and was sold in pieces as scrap.